austin030606/NTU-ICG-25-Final-Project-DiffPD/README.md

 - `python/py_diff_pd/env/plant_env_3d_neo.py`
 - `python/example/print_duck_fig.py`

-For more details, you may visit our github repo and browse our commit history at: https://github.com/austin030606/modified-DiffPD
+For more details, you may visit our github repo and browse our commit history at: https://github.com/austin030606/NTU-ICG-25-Final-Project-DiffPD

-Our modifications consists of all the commits after May 31, 2025.
+Our modifications consists of all the commits made after May 31, 2025.